open-telemetry/opentelemetry-specification/specification/trace/api.md

   the `Span` to link to and optional `Attributes`.

 Links SHOULD preserve the order in which they're set.

+Note that there are multiple ways to implement this API, such as: overloading, variadic arguments, or define an immutable object to be passed to the API calls.

 ### Span operations